cecat/MyHASS/index.md

 [Taoglas antenna](https://docs.particle.io/assets/datasheets/PC104.07.0165C.pdf)
  that came with the Electron with a slightly larger one.
-Still the connectivity is spotty, but I have this report (using MQTT) to my Home Assistant (HA) server every 5 minutes and have not seen any gaps longer than 30 minutes or so, which is fine for my purposes.
-The Electron is plugged in, but also has a LiPo battery, so I check where it's getting it's power as well, and if it's drawing from the battery that tells me the power is out at the property, and I won't have Internet thus no way to adjust the temperature.
-Fortunately that is an edge case that has only materialized once or twice in 25 year so far.
+Still the connectivity is spotty, but I have this report (using MQTT) to my Home Assistant (HA) server every 5 minutes though I have seen some long (>1h) gaps so may need to revisit this.
+So far, at least when the temperatures are low and it matters, this has not had an impact.
+The Electron is plugged into a wall outlet, but also has a LiPo battery, so I check where it's getting it's power as well, and if it's drawing from the battery that tells me the power is out at the property, and I won't have Internet thus no way to adjust the temperature (this also triggers a MQTT message with a topic associated with a boolean on HA, so I track the power and get automated alerts if it goes out.
+Fortunately that is an edge case that has only materialized once or twice in 25 years so far.

 In addition to reporting crawl space temperature, the Electron will send a warning message (using the MQTT topic mapped in HA to a boolean) when